TSMaitry/alaterm/DEVICES.md

 ## Alaterm device requirements

 1. Android 8 or later.
-Tested with Android 9.
-Reported OK on Android 10.
+Tested with Android 9 and Android 10.

 2. ARM CPU 32- or 64-bit.
 For most tablets and phones, some Chromebooks.